hnb-rabear/excel-to-unity/README.md

 - **Export Constants:** export Constants sheets to C# files.
 - **Export Localization:** export Localization Data and corresponding Localization Component, Localization API.
 - **Export Json:** export Data Table sheets to JSON Data.

-Settings:

-- **Data File:** enter the address of the excel file containing the Static Database.
-- **Separate Constants:** select this option if you want to export _[%IDs]_ and _[%Constants]_ sheets to separate C# files, with file names structured as _[SheetName] + IDs.cs_ and _[SheetName] + Constants.cs_.
-- **Encrypt Data:** select this option if you want to encrypt JSON Data exported from Data Table.
-- **Merge Jsons:** select this option if you want to export all Data Tables to a single json file.
-The json file name will be the excel file name or a custom name in the adjacent TextBox.

-Display information:

-- The table on the left displays a list of sheets in the excel file.
-- The table in the middle displays a list of ids compiled from sheets named _[%IDs].cs_.
-- The scroll box below will display the log.

 ## 3.2.
 Export multi excels (All in one)